palak21/Performed-text-mining-on-tweets-using-keywords-to-find-the-availability-of-hospital-beds-in-the-stat/README.md

 Steps:
 Step1: Create an AWS Account

 Step2: Start an EC2 Instance
-The steps outlined in this tutorial assume that you are using an EC2 instance as the web server and log producer.
+The steps outlined in this tutorial assume that you are using an EC2 instance as the web server and tweet producer.
 (For detailed instructions, see Getting started with Amazon EC2 Linux instances.)
 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/
 2. From the console dashboard, choose Launch Instance.